qassamW/pdsnd_github-qassam/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Documentation Improvements
+- **Refactored Code**: A few sections of code were rewritten for improved performance and readability.
+- **Enhanced Visualizations**: New graphs and charts to provide improved insights.
+- **Enhanced Filtering Facility**: The user can now filter data dynamically for more precise analysis.
+- **Documentation Status**: ready.